GerbilSoft/rvthtool/README.md

   in a fakesigned image.
 * Querying all available RVT-H Reader devices to determine which device name is associated with which reader.
 (Linux with UDEV only at the moment.)
+* Converting unencrypted debug-signed disc images to retail fake-signed and debug-encrypted debug-signed.

 ## Planned Features

-* Converting unencrypted debug-signed disc images to retail fake-signed.
 * Extend the bank table to support more than 8 banks.
 Requires an RVT-H Reader with an HDD larger than 40 GB.
   * Bank 1 will be relocated to before the bank table, limiting it to GameCube